We the People

 “We the people,” the opening words of the U.S. Constitution, serves as a national slogan and a rallying cry.
 But who constitutes the “we” in that formative phrase?
 More to the point, which people and whose stories aren’t represented in the language of national unity?

-In response to those questions, Christopher Harrison (independent curator and artist), Johnnay Leenay (Minnesota Museum of American Art), Mary Anne Quiroz (Indigenous Roots Cultural Center), and Maggie Thompson (Two Rivers Art Gallery) present artworks with disparate cultural points of view.
+In response to those questions, independent curator and artist Christopher Harrison, the M’s Diversity in the Arts Fellow Johnnay Leenay, Mary Anne Quiroz (Indigenous Roots Cultural Center), and Maggie Thompson (Two Rivers Art Gallery) present artworks with disparate cultural points of view.
 Artists include Star Wallowing Bull, Zackary Drucker, Rico Gatson, Susan Hauptman, Nooshin Hakim Javadi, Steve Ozone, and others.

 We the People includes more than 35 pieces in all media–including photography, painting, sculpture, textiles, video, and sound installation.
 A number of these works point to narratives of LGBTQIA identity and experience, while other works highlight perspectives of indigenous artists and artists of color.
 During this time of division, the curators’ selections offer a more expansive, inclusive understanding of who we are as a nation, making visible both the fault lines and points of confluence running through our collective body politic.

 Christopher E. Harrison is a fine artist, graphic designer, museum educator, and independent curator based in the Twin Cities.
 His politically and socially engaged paintings are made with natural materials, and focus on creating greater curiosity and respect for the physical world.
 Harrison received his BFA in 1987 from Columbus College of Art and Design in Columbus, OH, and he is an MFA candidate at Art Academy University, San Francisco.